kumarimoni-2001/Public-Libaries-Project/README.md

-**Scope:**
+**Scope**

-Focus on public libraries and their accessibility across regions.

-Analysis of library attributes such as location, population served, funding, and services offered.
+This project focuses on analyzing public libraries and their accessibility across regions, with an emphasis on key library attributes such as location, population served, funding, and services offered.

-Data visualization and statistical interpretation.

-Applicable to research, policy planning, and public service improvements.
+**Key Focus Areas:**
+Library Attributes:

+Location: Geographic distribution of libraries.

+Population Served: Demographics of the communities served.

+Funding: Analysis of financial resources and their distribution.

+Services Offered: Examination of services, including digital resources and community programs.

+Data Analysis & Visualization:

+Use statistical methods to identify trends and correlations.

+Create visualizations (maps, charts, trend lines) to communicate insights.

+Policy & Public Service:

+Provide recommendations for resource allocation and service improvements, focusing on underserved areas.
 **2. Module-Wise Breakdown**

 **Module 1: Data Cleaning & Preprocessing**